pallabofficial/kairocraft/README.md

 ## Description
 Kairocraft - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
-Its sleek design, seamless animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.
+Its sleek design, seamles animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.
 <br> [Note]: This project is primarily front-end with no backend integration.<br><br>